AnimalInstinct/api-nodejs-express-auth-files/README.md

-# NodeJS Express Typescript Sequelize API example with JWT auth and files uploading features implemented
+# NodeJS Express Typescript Sequelize API example with JWT auth and files uploading

 ## Installation and run